infumap/infumap/docs/deployment/raspberry-pi.md

 ### Setup A WireGuard Monitoring Service

-With the above setup, the Raspberry Pi may occasionally become unreachable over the WireGuard network.
-To reduce downtime, use a small watchdog script that monitors reachability to the VPS over `wg0` and restarts the WireGuard service when required.
+With the above setup, the Raspberry Pi may occasionally become unreachable over the WireGuard network, sometimes indefinitely until manual intervention.
+As a workaround, use a small watchdog script that monitors reachability to the VPS over `wg0` and restarts the WireGuard service when required.

 Install `infumap/tools/wg-monitor.sh` as a root-owned executable: